 Key stage 2 classes take part in a reversible Advent calendar and the children bring in donations of food for our local foodbank in Chorlton.

 In the Spring Term we celebrate Lent.
-At the start of Lent, Father McMahon helps us to remember the purpose of Lent in our Ash Wednesday Service.
+At the start of Lent we remember the purpose of Lent in our Ash Wednesday Service.

 Throughout Lent, we try to grow closer to Jesus by helping others.
 Each year, we raise funds for Saint Joseph’s Penny.
 We raise funds in a variety of ways including cake sales, raffles and own clothes days.

 Towards the end of Lent we remember the sacrifice Jesus made for us in our preparation for Holy Week.
-Father McMahon came to help us to prepare for Holy Week.
 Key stage 2 children take part in Easter assemblies to perform to their parents.

 Children in EYFS make their own Easter bonnets and perform an Easter bonnet parade for their parents.

 The School has fundraised for a number of charities over the course of this year, and plans to continue this throughout 2021-22.
 With the efforts of the children, staff and PTA, we have managed to raise some substantial amounts.
 As a Catholic school we believe in following in the teachings of Christ and helping those less fortunate than us as well as those during a time of struggle.
 To raise money the school has ran fundraisers such as coffee mornings, carol singing and taking part in ‘Sing a Mile with a Smile’.
 The Charities we support include:

 Each year we join as a whole school to remember those that have died during wars.
 This year we choose two children from each class to participate in a remembrance service in the school grounds.
 Please click on the link below to see the video of this special event.